 The rise of the ‘gig economy’ has played a role in driving self-employment in the taxi industry.
 Indeed, while employment in the transport industry grew by 6 per cent since 2012, self-employment grew by 28 per cent.

 Technology can create new job opportunities, but it can also limit them.
 The recent rise in self-employment in the transport industry has meant an increase in self-employment, especially in cities.
 But it is unclear if this will continue to be the case in the future.

 Almost a third of road transport driver jobs – a category which includes taxi drivers and other private hire – are at risk of being automated by 2030, overtaken by driverless cars and other technological improvements.

-Given the high-rate of self-employment in the industry, traditional forms of support to help workers to adapt to the changing world of work such as employer-sponsored on-the-job training will need rethinking.
-Skills in particular is an area that needs attention given that self-employed workers are much less likely to take on training.
+Given the high rate of self-employment in the industry, traditional forms of support to help people to adapt to the changing world of work such as employer-sponsored on-the-job training will need rethinking.
+Skills in particular is an area that needs attention given that self-employed individuals are much less likely to take on training.

-For individuals to succeed in an ever changing world of work, we need to ensure our skills system is flexible enough so that every worker is able to access opportunities to upskill and retrain.
+For individuals to succeed in an ever changing world of work, we need to ensure our skills system is flexible enough so that everyone is able to access opportunities to upskill and retrain.